Part XVII: So Close I Can Taste It!

 My day starts early with the sky red on the horizon and the North Star brighter than I’ve ever seen.
-I am covered with fine sand that found its way into my ears, eyes, nose, and there is a layer of it on everything in my tent and inside of my sleeping bag.
+I am covered with fine sand that found its way into my ears, eyes, nose, and on everything in my tent and inside of my sleeping bag.
 Although it’s not blowing hard, the wind is strong enough I don’t want to deal with the stove, mainly to avoid early-morning frustration.
 I mix Nescafé with cold water and head to a nearby restaurant at dawn to recharge my phone.
-It’s an open-floor place but everything is closed, the power shut off.
-So I just sit there, stare at the ocean and wait for the world to wake up.
+It’s an open-floor place, but everything is closed, the power shut off.
+So I just sit there, staring at the ocean and wait for the world to wake up.

 I also catch up with the rest of the world by watching CNN news.
 California is on fire!
-Lives lost, properties destroyed, everything gone and there is devastation of such grand proportions!
-It’s heartbreaking and the president of our great nation can’t even muster compassion for the people whose lives have been destroyed?
-The country is nervous, the world is nervous, and in a half an hour of watching news, my heart is heavy with sadness.
-We are on the brink of something great, greater than humanity has known.
-We don’t know it yet and it will not come all at once and suddenly.
+Lives lost, properties destroyed, everything gone, and there is the devastation of such grand proportions!
+It’s heartbreaking, and the president of our great nation can’t even muster compassion for the people whose lives have been destroyed?
+The country is nervous, the world is worried, and in half an hour of watching news, my heart is heavy with sadness.
+We are on the brink of something great, more significant than humanity has known.
+We don’t know it yet, and it will not come all at once and suddenly.
 We are in a period of transformation toward something new and different.
 It is inevitable.
 Our civilization as we know it has peaked.
 And it’s not the first time around.
 The world is out of balance.
 To seek balance is the law of nature and nature is putting as back in our place.

-I’ve been tossing and turning all night, checking time that seemed to stop.
-I wanted the night to end but I didn’t want the morning to arrive either.
-Morning meant departure and I am not ready for it.
-I start examining the maps at 6 a.m. and I am filled with dread.
+My tiny room was right next to the restaurant.
+A group of local guys is playing cards, and they are talking and laughing very loudly.
+I keep trying to ignore the noise.
+My ears are stuffed with earplugs, but I just can’t sleep.
+I look at my phone, and it is one in the morning.
+That’s it!
+I get out of bed and head to the bathroom which is outside next to the restaurant.
+I slam the doors of my room angrily.
+I think the guys finally get the message.
+By the time I return from the bathroom, the car doors are slamming, and they drive off.
+I am tossing and turning all night, checking the time that seemed to stop.
+I want the night to end, but I don’t want the morning to arrive either.
+Morning means departure, and I am not ready for it.
+I start examining the maps at 6 a.m., and I am filled with dread.
 I grab a cup of coffee and walk to the bluff.
-It’s early morning but surfers are out already.
+It’s early morning, but surfers are out already.
 It is immediately clear to me:

 “I am staying another day to have a proper rest,” I say aloud to myself.